stackhpc/stackhpc-ipa-hardware-managers/doc/source/install/install.rst

 ~~~~~~~~~~~~~~~~~~~~~

 This section describes how to install and configure the
-TestService service, code-named example_hardware_manager, on the controller node.
+ExampleHardwareManager service, code-named example_hardware_manager, on the controller node.

 This section assumes that you already have a working OpenStack
 environment with at least the following components installed: